nallen05/old-norse/bifrost/README.md

 Wrap your entire TUI application within WITH-BIFROST:

 `WITH-BIFROST (&body body)`
-  - initializes `*BIFROST-IO*` & `*BIFROST-TTY-P*`
-  - when `BIFROST-TTY-P*` is truthy, executes BODY within raw IO mode.
-This bypassess line buffering by the terminal.
-  - If `BIFROST-TTY-P*` is null, executes BODY within a special "read-debug" mode
-  - WITH-BIFROST can be called recursively.
+  - initializes `*BIFROST-IO*` & `*BIFROST-TTY-P*`.
+WITH-BIFROST can be called recursively.
 The top-level call flushes out the IO buffers to do cleanup in between invocations.
+  - when `BIFROST-TTY-P*` is truthy, executes BODY within raw IO mode to bypass line buffering by the terminal.
+If `BIFROST-TTY-P*` is null, executes BODY within a special "read-debug" mode
   - Note: FLOKKR calls WITH-BIFROST under the hood, so you are able to run FLOKKR outside of WITH-BIFROST.
 However, it's recommended good convention to wrap your entire program within WITH-BIFROST, including FLOKKR.

 WITH-BIFROST sets these variables: